 There are other options if you are departing from Panama too.

-Sailing the San Blas Islands travel tips:
+Travel tips for sailing the San Blas Islands

 - You are travelling over water so prepare to get wet, don’t take anything valuable.